telerik/maui-docs/controls/docklayout/docklayout-docking.md

 The way the child elements are docked and arranged depends on their order inside the DockLayout’s Children collection (the order they’re defined in XAML).

-Following is a quick example on how you can utilize the docking functionality:
+The following example demonstrates how to utilize the docking functionality:

 <snippet id='docklayout-docking-feature' />
 ```XAML